ddxv/mobile-network-traffic/README.md

    1. As of 2023-09 there appear to be issues with the LSPosed manager app.
 After installing in Magisk I still did not see the app, so extracted `manager.apk` from the zip file used to install LSPosed.
    2. Installation of this is quite easy, but has a few steps, I found [this YouTube Video helpful to watch](https://www.youtube.com/watch?v=BT77z5HPZ6k)
 6. Finally we can install our SSL Unpinning tool [tehcneko.sslunpinning](https://github.com/Xposed-Modules-Repo/io.github.tehcneko.sslunpinning) This LSPosed module helps to unpin apps during runtime.
-7. Once everything is installed, shut down and open Waydroid and mitmproxy one more time.
-After this you should be able to see clear text HTTPS requests from your Waydroid VM inside MITM.

 ## MITM Setup